 However, I do remember that feeling of validation I had when I first really engaged with his work.
 Nothing I've seen on canvas or in a museum has blended pop and abstraction with a stylized black vernacular the way that he did.
 It is this unique quality that he had that continues to escapes many of the contemporary black artists who have won praise from the white art world.

-Go visit a museum today and look at a painting of black subjects.
+Go visit a museum today and look at a painting of a black subject.
 Rarely is the work simply about them and their soul.
 Instead, symbolism and idealism consume much of the representation of black bodies that we see.
-It's hard to view these figures' desires when racism, whiteness, America, and the "struggle" make them everything but themselves.
+It's hard to view these figures' desires when racism, whiteness, America, and "the struggle" make them everything but themselves.

 This phenomenon speaks to the ways mere representation has been misconstrued as liberation.
 Unfortunately, "diversity" in the museum can sometimes fail to truly free the black image.
 You see this in the arena of art that is in desperate search of an "inclusivity" that is wholly informed by white liberalism.
 There, the black body has been reduced to a series of problems in need of being fixed.
 This kind of visibility can be a trap, because it ignores the significant difference between depicting real everyday people and their convenient symbolic facsimiles.

 Hendricks confronted these tired notions of the black body.
 There are no victims or celebrities depicted among his cast of ordinary icons, who root the black image in real life.
 Instead, there is, for instance, the photorealsitic North Philly Niggah (William Corbett), a fiercely chic brother from the hood who shows his sensibility by wearing a fresh and long pink trench with fur accents.
 When looking at paintings like this, it becomes clear that Hendricks was a modern master who painted us.